Algure/eazigrid/README.md

 ![EAZI GRID](https://user-images.githubusercontent.com/37802577/186935121-319f3f03-c356-4a95-8a54-1e2f2768f410.png)

-Easy dynamic Flutter row to list/gridview.
-Starts out as a row and resizes to a grid - scaling to dimensions of containing widget.
+Easy dynamic Flutter row to list/grid.
+Starts out as a row and resizes to a grid - scaling to dimensions of parent widget.

 ## Features

 - Width of parent widget must be explicitly defined.
-- Height automatically shrinks and expands to wrap parent widget if height of parent is left unspecified.
+- Height automatically shrinks or expands to wrap parent widget if height of parent is left unspecified.
 - Children can be made vertically scrollable if the parameter `isScrollable` is set to true.

 ## Getting started